Nirall/react-date-picker/README.md

 # React date picker based on dayjs

 A date picker with automatic calendar position and time input field.
-The package exports a react component
+The package exports a React component.

 ## Install
 npm install @nirall/react-date-picker